 Amounts reported on Forms W-2, W-3, and Forms 941 or Form 944 may not match for valid reasons.
-If they do not match, you should determine that the reasons are valid.
-Keep your reconciliation so that you will have a record of why amounts did not match in case there are inquiries from the IRS or the SSA.
-See the Instructions for Schedule D (Form 941) if you need to explain any discrepancies that were caused by an acquisition, statutory merger, or consolidation
+If they do not match, you should determine the reasons they are valid.
+Keep your reconciliation so you will have a record of why amounts did not match in case there are inquiries from the IRS or the SSA.
+See the Instructions for Schedule D (Form 941) if you need to explain any discrepancies that were caused by an acquisition, statutory merger, or consolidation.

-13. Reporting Corrections to Form 941 and Form 944
+13. Reporting Corrections to Form 941 or Form 944